Jacksonville Auto Accident Insurance (PIP) Law

 For the full auto insurance benefits to be available to you, the practice where you find care for your injuries must employee the proper medical staff (who qualify to make the determination of an EMC).
 Furthermore, these qualified medical staff must make the correct determination after a thorough exam of your injuries.

-TELL EVERYTHING.
-In addition to only qualifying for the full auto insurance benefits in a practice with medical staff, follow-up treatment can only be given to the areas that are related to medical diagnosis on the first visit.
+In addition to only qualifying for the full auto insurance benefits by using a practice with the proper medical staff and the proper diagnosis, your follow-up treatment can only be given to the areas that are related to the medical diagnosis during the first visit.

-DON’T SKIP APPOINTMENTS.
-This includes both the visits with the treating provider and insurance company doctor appointments.
-If you miss two insurance company appointments, no insurance coverage or no benefits will be available.
+Be sure not to miss both the visits with the treating provider or visits with insurance company doctor.
+If you miss two insurance company appointments, no insurance coverage nor benefits will be available to you.

-DON’T IGNORE THE INSURANCE COMPANY’S CALL.
-Insurance companies are required to take a recorded statement (called an Examination Under Oath, EUO).
-Good News, the law limits the questions to “relevant information”.
-If you have an attorney representing you, he or she can insure that insurances company questions are within the correct boundaries.
+Insurance companies are required to take a recorded statement—called an Examination Under Oath (EUO).
+If you have an attorney representing you, he or she can ensure that the insurance company’s questions are relevant and within the proper boundaries.

-INSURANCE COMPANIES HAVE TIME, YOU DON’T. While you have 14 days to see your health provider, the insurance companies may have up to 90 days to pay claims.
+Be patient and remember that while you only have 14 days to see your healthcare provider, insurance companies may have up to 90 days to pay claims.

-First Coast Medical Center has a Board Certified Orthopedic Physician as its medical director, as well as two Advanced Registered Nurse Practitioners (ARNP), all of whom qualify to make the determination of an EMC, as well as a chiropractic staff who stand ready to help your auto related injuries after the new law takes effect.
+First Coast Medical Center has a board-certified Orthopedic Physician as its medical director, as well as two Advanced Registered Nurse Practitioners (ARNP), all of whom qualify to make the determination of an EMC, as well as a chiropractic staff who stand ready to help your auto related injuries.